jrmolin/elastic-package/README.md

 1. Rewrite mode (default): Full documentation regeneration
    - Analyzes your package structure, data streams, and configuration
    - Generates comprehensive documentation following Elastic's templates
-   - Creates or updates the README.md file in /_dev/build/docs/
+   - Creates or updates markdown files in /_dev/build/docs/
 2. Modify mode: Targeted documentation changes
    - Makes specific changes to existing documentation
-   - Requires existing README.md file at /_dev/build/docs/README.md
+   - Requires existing documentation file at /_dev/build/docs/
    - Use --modify-prompt flag for non-interactive modifications

+Multi-file support:
+   - Use --doc-file to specify which markdown file to update (defaults to README.md)
+   - In interactive mode, you'll be prompted to select from available files
+   - Supports packages with multiple documentation files (e.g., README.md, vpc.md, etc.)

 Interactive workflow:
 After confirming you want to use the AI agent, you'll choose between rewrite or modify mode.